Air mattress: For sleeping

 An air mattress, also known as an airbed or a blow-up bed, is an inflatable mattress made of polyvinyl chloride (PVC) or textile-reinforced urethane plastic or rubber.
 The deflated mattress can be compacted and carried or stored in a small form.
 They are inflated by blowing into a valve, either with a manual or an electric pump.
 Some are automatically inflated when a valve is opened, up to a certain pressure with additional inflation manually or by pump.

 Air mattresses are used for camping, temporary or full-time home use, and may be optimized to combine several uses (e.g., camping and guest use) while others are single purpose.
 Air mattresses may have customized shapes, such as wheel cutouts for use in the cargo area of a pickup truck or SUV.

 Sleeping pads are lightweight, reduced-size and reduced-thickness air mattresses intended for camping and backpacking, and may feature a layer of foam insulation under the air chambers.
 Higher quality air chambers use vulcanized rubber, covered in canvas or of polyurethane with a cloth shell or tick(ing).
 Permanent air beds will look almost like conventional beds with the exception of having a hose (one air chamber) or hoses (two air chambers) coming out of the head of the bed.
 These hoses will be connected to an air inflation device, with two outlet valves, that will have a remote control(s) so that each person can adjust the firmness of his or her side to his/her own exact needs.
 The firmness can be adjusted up or down, with the simple push of a button, on the remote(s).

-A USA government safety agency has warned against letting infants sleep on air mattresses, because they can be too soft and suffocate smaller children (especially those below the age of 8 months) within folds or while entrapped between the mattress and the bed base.
+A US government safety agency has warned against letting infants sleep on air mattresses, because they can be too soft and suffocate smaller children (especially those below the age of 8 months) within folds or while entrapped between the mattress and the bed base.
 Additionally, there have been several recent governmental studies and regulations enacted due to the poisonous nature of the phthalate plasticizers contained within most PVC vinyl air beds and other soft vinyl products.
 The European Union has made similar efforts to prevent the use of vinyl materials in toys and bedding.